 As such, it offers your business a unique opportunity to showcase what your products or services can do.
 You can use the platform to provide solutions or inspiration to your target audience.

-If you have yet to start using Pinterest for your business, here are over 30 mind-blowing statistics to convince you to start.
+If you have yet to start using Pinterest for your business, here are 34 mind-blowing statistics to convince you to start.

 - 2. It Was the Fastest Site to Reach 10 Million Unique Monthly Visitors